 We ask all new members to make a financial pledge to the church each year and to support additional fundraisers as you are able.
 This fellowship’s primary revenue source comes from the financial pledges of our membership.
 We use those pledges to build our budget each year.
 We hold an annual pledge drive every spring, but you can begin making a monthly pledge at any time.
 A pledge card and more detailed information ia available on our website HERE.
 We recognize that we are all at different financial places in our lives.
 When considering a pledge, we ask you to make a contribution that is significant and meaningful for you based upon your income and budget.
 And, we understand if pledging presents a financial hardship, we just ask that you let us know.

 - Components of the Path to Membership

 Meeting the Minister

 You are invited to meet with our minister, Rev. Sara LaWall, at any time during the membership process.
 Rev. Sara will schedule a Sunday afternoon during each Inquirers cycle where she will meet with interested attendees.
 She is also available during her monthly “Coffee and Conversation” community hours.
-If those dates are not available for you, you can schedule a one-on-one meeting by emailing her directly.
+If those dates are not available for you, you can schedule a one-on-one meeting HERE.

 Newcomers and others interested in learning about the basics of Unitarian Universalism (UU) are invited to attend the Inquirers Series.
 This is a series of five conversations built around our church, our faith and our community.
 To complete membership you will need to attend 3 sessions: “UU History, Principles and Sources,” “Membership 101,” and a third session of your choosing.
-The series is offered back-to-back, year-round, and is designed so that you can start at any point in the cycle.
+The series is offered regularly throughout the year.

 Although children under the age of sixteen are unable to complete the path to membership, they are eligible for child dedication.
 Contact our Religious Exploration Coordinator, Gem Emerson Paige, for more information.